PROPERTIES & PROJECTS

 Over-the-Rhine Community Housing has roots that begin in 1978 as a solution to the problem of homelessness.
 Volunteers at the Drop Inn Center had few solutions to offer the residents of the shelter at that time, so they decided to start a community housing organization.
 Slowly, property acquisitions were made through various means, including donations by building owners, private donations, loans, etc. As the portfolio expanded, the organization focused both on housing the homeless and as a place low-income households could access safe and decent housing from a responsible owner.
-Today, we own 142 properties and manage 410 units of affordable housing in Over-the-Rhine.
-The types of housing include permanent supportive housing for the homeless (including shelter plus care), low-income tax credit housing, section 8 housing, transitional housing for the homeless, senior housing, and conventional low-income housing.
+Today, we own 142 properties (including land, buildings and lots) and manage 420 units of affordable housing in Over-the-Rhine.
+The types of housing include Permanent Supportive Housing for those who have experienced homelessness (including Shelter Plus Care), Low-Income Tax Credit housing, Section 8 housing, transitional housing for those who have experienced homelessness, senior housing and conventional affordable housing.
 Our housing is located in the various areas of Over-the-Rhine, including Washington Park, Pendleton, Findlay Market, and the northern parts of the neighborhood including East Clifton Avenue, Peete Street, and McMicken Avenue.
 We have also participated in the demand for market-rate owner occupied housing with our very successful City Home project.
+Throughout our history, we have developed a total of 725 units of affordable housing ourselves and in partnership with other developers.

-Over-the-Rhine Community Housing accomplishes its mission, in part, by offering supportive housing to homeless individuals and families.
+Over-the-Rhine Community Housing accomplishes its mission, in part, by offering supportive housing to individuals and families who have experienced homelessness.
 We do this in partnership with many organizations, including Strategies to End Homelessness, Shelterhouse, Greater Cincinnati Behavioral Health Services, and more.
 We operate the following programs:

 Anna Louise Inn